 Notes

 - Do not use garlic or ginger powder in place of fresh ingredients.
-Nothing can be compared to the taste fresh ingredients gives.
+Nothing can be compared to the taste fresh ingredients give.
 Use only freshly grated ginger and garlic.

 - To make spicy sauce, increase sambal oelek (red chili paste) in the recipe.

 - Adjust the consistency of the sauce as desired.
 Make it drizzle-able for salads or dressings.
-Make it little thick for dipping purpose.
+Make it a little thick for dipping purposes.

 Comments & Reviews